Cap-go/ivs-player/README.md

 # @capgo/ivs-player

-Ivs player for capacitor app
+Ivs player for capacitor app only working in IOS for now, Android is WIP

 ## Install